davatorium/rofi/doc/rofi-manpage.markdown

 Add a message line below the filter entry box.
 Supports pango markup.
 For more information on supported markup see [here](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html)

+`-normal-window`

+Make **rofi** reacts like a normal application window.
+Useful for scripts like Clerk that are basically an application.

 ### Message dialog